 The demand for data scientists has skyrocketed as gaining a deeper understanding of the hidden information found in massive data assets has emerged as being essential to remaining competitive in the global marketplace.
-In its 2011 report, the McKinsey Global Institute estimated that by 2018 the demand for data scientists is expected to be so great that there will not be enough trained professionals to fill available positions.

 The economic climate in Fargo is so favorable that the city is home to the third largest Microsoft campus in the country.
 As Fargo’s start-up scene matures with the help of incubators, the number of jobs for data scientists is increasing to even higher levels.

 For example, the Fargo based company Botlink relies heavily on data science for its work on drone safety and control.
 This company introduced a piece of data-processing software compatible with every drone commercially available, much to the shock of West Coast competitors who had no idea that a small city in North Dakota could be home to such expertise.

 Obtaining a master’s degree in data science provides the skills to get yourself well-positioned during North Dakota’s rapid rise to prominence in high technology, and well-positioned to take advantage of the growing salaries that come with it.<!- mfunc feat_school ->